 Sony Pictures’ Venom cast Tom Hardy as Spider-Man’s longtime nemesis, and although the 2018 film didn’t click with critics, audiences loved its campy charm.
-The antihero character will only become more important to Sony’s plans with the release of Venom: Let There Be Carnage, which received a new release date and its official title in the most recent update.
+The antihero character will only become more important to Sony’s plans with the release of Venom: Let There Be Carnage, which now has its first trailer.

-Originally scheduled to hit theaters in October, Venom: Let There Be Carnage had its release date pushed back to June 25, 2021, due to the effects of the coronavirus pandemic.
-On the same day that the movie’s new premiere date was announced, the studio also revealed the film’s full, official title.
+Originally scheduled to hit theaters in October 2020, Venom: Let There Be Carnage had its release date pushed back to June 2021, then again to September 2021, due to the effects of the coronavirus pandemic.
+On the same day that the movie’s June 2021 premiere date was announced, the studio also revealed the film’s full, official title.